 3. University of Chicago (UC)

-The University of Chicago, graduating 94 percent of students, offers a Master of Science in Financial Mathematics, specializing in pricing methods based on financial mathematics.
-The school’s candidates will be taught by industry professionals, who bring their wealth of experience and knowledge into the lessons.
-Additionally, UC delivers the masters part-time or full time, the former taking two to three years to complete the degree.
-Graduates can also meet for three hours on weekdays and evenings to accelerate the program.
+The University of Chicago, offers a Master of Science in Financial Mathematics, specializing in pricing methods based on financial mathematics.
+The school’s candidates will be taught by industry professionals, who bring their wealth of experience and knowledge into the lessons, alongside renowned faculty from the Department of Mathematics.
+Additionally, the FinMath program can be taken full-time, over the course of 15 months, or part-time for 2-3 years.
+Evening courses accommodate part-time students and the program features dedicated academic advising and Career Development offices, exclusively for FinMath students.
+Over 90% of graduates are employed within 3 months after graduation in a variety of quantitative roles at banks, asset management companies, trading firms, and other financial organizations.
 We ranked UC as No. 3 as the best school granting a graduate-level degree in financial mathematics.

 4.Rensselaer Polytechnic Institute (RPI)